-This is my makers mark.
-It stands for the Crooked Path Forge.
-If I made it it'll have this mark on it somewhere.
+This is my maker’s mark.
+It stands for Crooked Path Forge.
+If I made it, it'll have this mark on it somewhere.
 It's not a stamp, I cut each line with a chisel.
 Like a signature, you can always tell it was done by my hand, but each one is just a little different.
 The mark is made from 4 runes from the Anglo-Saxon futhorc.
 The first 6 runes of the Anglo Saxon Alphabet spell out futhorc, hence the name.

 There's the full alphabet.

-Each rune has a sound just like in our alphabet, but each symbol by itself also has a meaning.
+Each rune has a sound just like in our alphabet, but each rune by itself also has a meaning.

-I made whats called a bind rune, which combines two or more runes into one, to kind of blend the meanings of each symbol to roughly translate into the words "Crooked Path"
+I made whats called a bind rune, which combines two or more runes into one, in order to blend the meanings of each symbol to roughly translate into the words "Crooked Path"

 So I combined Year, and Ride, and, Tyr and Ash(as in the tree, but also fun because a smith makes ash in the forge).
 Here's where I start to use my own inspiration to interpret the runes(i.e. I'm just making it up)

-The firsttwo runes I used meaning Year and Ride, I kinda figured could work for Crooked.
+The first two runes I used meaning Year and Ride, I kinda figured those could work for Crooked.
 Part of the Point of the Crooked Path, is that nothing has a straight line, and as your life takes you through the year, it's always full of ups and downs.

 Path was a little tricky.
 I mean I could have used the Riding rune again, but I didn't want to.
 So I figured I wanted to hint at the destination of the path a little and so the Tyr rune worked pretty well for me.

 There's a poem that is used to help remember all the meaning of the runes, it's kind of like the alphabet song, only for Vikings.
 In the poem Tyr's stanza is:

 it is ever on its course over the mists of night and never fails."